-An October 2016 DHCD new policy memo states that if child(ren) stayed the previous night with the primary tenant and the family provides written proof that the children cannot stay another night with the primary tenant or other “persuasive evidence” that they have no feasible alternative housing, DHCD should request an urgent health and safety assessment and provide a non-EA placement until the health and safety assessment is complete.
+A EOHLC policy memo from October 2016 states that if child(ren) stayed the previous night with the primary tenant and the family provides written proof that the children cannot stay another night with the primary tenant, or other “persuasive evidence” that they have no feasible alternative housing, EOHLC should request an urgent health and safety assessment and provide a non-EA placement until the health and safety assessment is complete.
 See Housing Stabilization Notice 2016-03.

 - Many families are not eligible for EA under categories 1 – 3 of 760 CMR 67.06(1)(a) (current or former domestic abuse, fire, flood or natural disaster, or narrow categories of qualifying evictions) and therefore must show that the housing situation in which they are doubled up with others exposes them to crimes, violent physical conduct or mental health or substance abuse; that the place they are staying qualifies as a “housing situation not meant for human habitation;” or that they have been engaged in “irregular housing” or chronic couch surfing.

-- To qualify for “chronic couch surfing” a family must provide verification that it has recently moved from place to place in an irregular pattern, not staying in any place for more than a week or two.
+- To qualify for “irregular housing,” your family must provide verification that you have recently moved from place to place in an irregular pattern, not staying in any one place for more than a week or two.
 See Housing Stabilization Notice 2016-03.

-- If you were denied for not meeting one of the four categories of EA eligibility, you may become eligible once your family has had “irregular housing” (engaged in chronic couch surfing), or once your family will have to stay (or has stayed) in a place not meant for human habitation because you have no place to go that night.
-Under the budget language for FY 2020, DHCD should not deny you if staying in a place not meant for human habitation would make you eligible AND you have nowhere to go that night.
+- If you were denied for not meeting one of the four categories of EA eligibility, you may become eligible once your family has had “irregular housing” (engaged in chronic couch surfing), or once your family will have to stay (or has stayed) in a place not meant for human habitation because you have no safe place to go that night.
+Under the budget language for FY20-FY23, EOHLC should not deny you if staying in a place not meant for human habitation would make you eligible AND you have nowhere to go that night.
 You may reapply for EA at any time.